Connor Wong Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.21 team ERA that ranks 15th among all MLB pitching staffs.
+- The Dodgers have a 4.24 team ERA that ranks 16th across all league pitching staffs.

-- Dodgers pitchers combine to rank 12th in baseball in home runs allowed (146 total, 1.1 per game).
+- The Dodgers rank 14th in baseball in home runs surrendered (149 total, 1.2 per game).

-- The lefty last pitched on Sunday against the Miami Marlins, when he tossed seven innings, allowing one earned run while giving up five hits.
+- His last time out came on Thursday against the Cleveland Guardians, when the lefty tossed one scoreless inning while allowing only one hit.

-- The 27-year-old has amassed a 4.15 ERA and 8.8 strikeouts per nine innings in 19 games this season, while allowing a batting average of .239 to opposing hitters.
+- In 54 games this season, the 27-year-old has a 3.19 ERA and 10.1 strikeouts per nine innings, while allowing a batting average of .269 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.